rilustrisimo/dietinaboxinc.com/IMPLEMENTATION_SUMMARY.md

 | **Selectors** | Global (`.qty-field`) | Scoped (`#meal-plans-development .qty-field`) |
 | **Initialization** | Always runs | Conditional (template detection) |
 | **Dependencies** | None on meal plans | None on Theme.js |

-This approach ensures **absolute zero interference** between the meal plans template and the rest of the WordPress site.